Empyrean-Heaven/Ex-Nihilo-Aliquid_BN/README.md

 Description: Why limit yourself to this world?
 Receive news from every corner of existence!

-Explanation: Exchange a bit of STAMINA for a piece of paper containing one of twenty possible news from other worlds, e.g., 'Jerry, I think I figured it out.
+Explanation: Exchange a bit of STAMINA for a piece of paper containing one of twenty possible snippets from other worlds, e.g. 'Jerry, I think I figured it out.
 The professor mentioned something along the lines of infinite decadence and universal, nay, multiversal grime, right?
 What I am getting at is, hey, do you remember all those pens I lost?
 They may have traversed to a different universe where an infinite number of lost pens congregate.
 Think about it.'